tinymce/tinymce-docs/advanced/creating-custom-notifications.md

 ## Close Button

-By setting the "closeButton" property to false in conjunction with a non-zero timeout, you may disable the the close button to the right of the notification.
+By setting the "closeButton" property to false in conjunction with a non-zero timeout, you may disable the close button to the right of the notification.

 ```js
 editor.notificationManager.open({